 Relationships After Incarceration

-Dating someone with post incarceration syndrome by Danielle Wright
+Dating someone with post incarceration syndrome.

+On January 12, 2018, WeTV debuted their now-hit show, Love After Lockup.
+The reality series chronicles the lives of recently released felons and their significant others.
 The show has since grown in popularity with many women now promoting their relationships via social media applications like TikTok with their incarcerated beau.
 But how did this happen?

 According to statistics, men make up 93.2% of inmates in the United States, while women, 6.8%.
 Charges of homicide, aggravated assault, and kidnapping make up 65,515 of the offenses, making the likelihood of falling in love with one of the aforementioned criminals high.
 Both sex offenders and unlicensed use of a firearm are next on the list.